 - Take 2.5-mile hike through the forest to view up close of the beautiful 70-foot Crab tree Falls.

 - (Or) Optional: Exit onto NC Highway 80 North – Go 2 miles for Roaring Fork Falls and Setrock Creek Falls.

 - Stop for a quick look of Glass mine Falls at the overlook at Milepost 362.1. – After rainy weather, this waterfall quite impressive vista across the valley.

 - The next waterfall is 50 miles down the Parkway (we can see other stops along the way on the Blue Ridge Parkway), there’s plenty of beautiful mountain scenic view & scenery along the way.
 At Milepost 412, US 276 crosses the Parkway.
 We will take a detour south on the Forest Heritage Scenic Byway to Sliding Rock (8 miles) and Looking Glass Falls (10 miles).

 - (Or) continue on the Parkway to the next stop.

-> - At the Looking Glass Rock Overlook at Milepost 417, there is a 1/2-mile hike to Skinny Dip Falls, a very popular summer swimming spot and settings any time of the year.
+- At the Looking Glass Rock Overlook at Milepost 417, there is a 1/2-mile hike to Skinny Dip Falls, a very popular summer swimming spot settings all year

-> - The last stop is Graveyard Fields at Milepost 418.8 with hiking trails through a highland meadow that takes you to 2 waterfalls.
+- The last stop is Graveyard Fields at Milepost 418.8 with hiking trails through a highland meadow that takes you to 2 waterfalls.